Spaceman-Labs/SMPageControl/readme.md

 SMPageControl has a variety of simple (yet powerful) areas of customization, and most all of them support the UIAppearance Proxy available to iOS 5.0 and newer.

-* Indicator size
+* Indicator Size
-* Indicator spacing
+* Indicator Spacing
 * Indicator Alignment
-* Images as indicators
+* Images as Indicators
+* Image Masks as Indicators
-* Per indicator customization
+* Per-Indicator customization
-* Extensive support for UIAppearance
+* Extensive Support for UIAppearance

 ![Screenshot](http://spacemanlabs.com/github/SMPageControl-1.png)